 The code base, textures and models from the book are here.

-I can’t publish what I have done due to copyright as it’s the condition of using the book, but I can describe how I have utilised the book.
+I can’t publish the code due to copyright as it’s the condition of using the book, but I can describe how I have utilised the book.
 Later on the website, I will add sections bit by bit as I rewrite the code and use my own images and 3D models.
 The book encourages you to read it and study the code given, then to rewrite it to suit your app – in this case our game.
 I will provide relevant links to the book’s code as well.

 The first thing I did was to create a Windows Desktop project using Visual Studio Community.
 Note that my game name is “BlindFate”.